How to Design a Responsive Instagram Feed for WordPress

 The first and most essential thing to figure out is where your feed is going to be shown on your website.
 Designing a feed for a sidebar is very different from designing a feed for a footer.

-Once you’ve created your Instagram feed and selected your Instagram account, go to the Design step.
+Once you’ve created your Instagram feed and selected your Instagram account, go to the Design tab.

 Change column settings while on tablet or mobile

-To do so, click on the tablet or phone icon at the top of the preview area, go to the Feed section and change the number of columns, the number of posts shown, and in the case of the “Highlight” layout, as seen above, you can also change how often to highlight a post.
+To do so, click on the tablet or phone icon at the top of the preview area, go to the Layout section, and change the number of columns, the number of posts shown, and in the case of the “Highlight” layout, as seen above, you can also change how often to highlight a post.

 Pro tip: We suggest not going beyond 4 columns for tablets and 3 columns for phones.